 Questions on the College Mathematics examination require candidates to demonstrate the following abilities in the approximate proportions indicated.

-- Solving routine, straightforward problems (about 50 percent of the examination)
+- Solving routine, straightforward problems (about 50% of the examination)

-- Solving nonroutine problems requiring an understanding of concepts and the application of skills and concepts (about 50 percent of the examination)
+- Solving nonroutine problems requiring an understanding of concepts and the application of skills and concepts (about 50% of the examination)

 The subject matter of the College Mathematics examination is drawn from the following topics.
 The percentages next to the main topics indicate the approximate percentage of exam questions on that topic.

-A scientific (nongraphing) calculator is integrated into the exam software, and it is available to students during the entire testing time.
+A scientific (nongraphing) calculator, the TI-30XS MultiView™, is integrated into the exam software and available to students during the entire testing time.
 Students are expected to know how and when to make appropriate use of the calculator.
-The scientific calculator for the iBT versions of the CLEP exams, together with a brief video tutorial, is available to students as a free download for a 30-day trial period.
-Students and encouraged to download the calculator and become familiar with its functionality prior to taking the exam.

 - Solving equations, linear inequalities, and systems of linear equations by analytic and graphical methods